Abbykus/microPy-IDE/README.md

 See [here](https://stackoverflow.com/questions/70727436/how-to-install-pip3-on-windows-10) for details on Windows installation.

 ### Adafruit Ampy
 This application provides communication with the target device.
-See [here](https://learn.adafruit.com/micropython-basics-load-files-and-run-code/install-ampy) for installation instructions.
+See [Adafruit ampy Basics](https://cdn-learn.adafruit.com/downloads/pdf/micropython-basics-load-files-and-run-code.pdf) for installation instructions.